 The interpretive sign is installed at both T-107 and T-105 public access and habitat restoration areas.
 The canoe launch site is along the Duwamish River at T-107 public access site, 4700 West Marginal Way SW.
 Parking and drinking water is available on-site.

-June 15th, 2013 from 10-12pm: Urban Systems Design and King County Wastewater will be co-hosting a ribbon-cutting ceremony to celebrate the successful completion of the South Southern Greenstreet with South Park residents and our project partners.
+June 15, 2013: Urban Systems Design and King County Wastewater co-hosted a ribbon-cutting ceremony to celebrate the successful completion of the South Southern Greenstreet with South Park residents and our project partners.
 Location: the corner of 12th Avenue South and South Southern Street.
 Open to the Public - Hot Dogs and Cake!
 Information about RainWise rain garden rebates

 Sightline Daily from November 26, 2012 featured Cari Simson and her consulting work with Stewardship Partners in its article, "It takes a Cluster to Build a Rain Garden."
 The article highlighted her successful outreach to Ballard residents to participate in the Seattle Public Utilities rain garden rebate program called RainWise.